lunaris-studios/starter-gatsby/docs/development/maintenance.md

-# `mirror-gatsby-base` release and maintenance policy
+# `starter-gatsby` release and maintenance policy

-`mirror-gatsby-base` has strict policies governing version naming, as well as release pace for major, minor, patch, and security releases.
+`starter-gatsby` has strict policies governing version naming, as well as release pace for major, minor, patch, and security releases.

 Our current policy is: